facedevMG/devmglisitra/tudu.rst

 Features
 =======
 lisitra will be an app for  referencing  IT professional or those who have got their degrees recently  around Madagascar Area.
-If you are searching for talents . it is for you.
+If you are searching for talents . it will be for you.

 Data Used / displayed